-5-ingredient Chipotle Black Bean Dip with Pico de Gallo is quick, easy, and perfect for meal prep.
+5-ingredient Chipotle Black Bean Dip is quick, easy, and perfect for meal prep.
 A delicious healthy snack loaded with plant-based protein.
 Perfect for taco night!
 Vegan and gluten-free.

 Keeping healthy snacks on hand is the best way to cut down on your consumption of processed low-nutrient snacks.
 Plus, they give you more energy throughout the day.
 Beans are loaded with fiber, keeping you fuller for longer so you don't overeat.

 This recipe is two-in-one.
-You can choose to make the dip without the pico de gallo (salsa cruda), and vice versa.
+You can choose to make the dip with the pico de gallo (salsa cruda), and vice versa.

 - Store-bought salsa brings this dip together in less than 5 minutes.
 Choose a low-sodium brand for a healthier option.